cinchy-co/Documentation/deployment-guide/deployment-installation-guides/deployment-planning-overview-and-checklist/README.md

   - **"5.x.x-debian" - Debian**
     {% endhint %}

-- [ ] Access the [deployment repositories](deployment-prerequisites/#6.-access-to-cinchy-artifacts) and copy them into your own repository (Github or similar).
+- [ ] Access the [deployment repositories](deployment-prerequisites/#6.-access-to-cinchy-artifacts) and copy them into your own repository (GitHub or similar).

 ### IIS checklist